dotnet/runtime/docs/design/coreclr/botr/type-system.md

 In the above diagram, you can see that we have separate fields for non-gc and gc statics, as well as thread and normal statics.
 For normal statics, we use a single pointer sized field, which also happens to encode whether or not the class constructor has been run.
-This is done to allow a lock free atomic access to both get the static field address as well as determine if the class constructor needs to be triggered.
+This is done to allow lock free atomic access to both get the static field address as well as determine if the class constructor needs to be triggered.
 For TLS statics, handling of detecting whether or not the class constructor has been run is a more complex process described as part of the thread statics infrastructure.
 The `DynamicStaticsInfo` and `ThreadStaticsInfo` structures are accessed without any locks, so it is important to ensure that access to fields on these structures can be done with a single memory access, to avoid memory order tearing issues.